skx/kpie/FAQ.md

 How can I handle wildcards?
 ---------------------------

-KPie contains a `readdir` primitive, which will allow you to scan a directory looking for files.
+kpie contains a `readdir` primitive, which will allow you to scan a directory looking for files.
 This could be used like so:

     --